L'Union St Jacques de Montreal v Bélisle: Decision of the Judicial Committee

 Lord Selborne gave the decision for the Committee.
 He ruled that the statute was constitutional, as a local and private matter, within provincial jurisdiction under s.
 92(16) of the Constitution Act, 1867.
 It dealt solely with the affairs of the Union, which operated in Montreal, and whose members were clearly within provincial jurisdiction.
 The Act took note of a particular state of affairs of the Union and provided a remedy.
 The subject matter of the Act was clearly local and private in nature.

 Bankruptcy and insolvency, on the other hand, is a general matter, providing a legal system for the administration of estates of persons who may become bankrupt or insolvent.
 The federal Parliament had not enacted any legislation under this head of power at the time of the events, and to suggest that the mere possibility that Parliament would enact such legislation in future should take the matter out of provincial jurisdiction "... would go very far to destroy that [provincial] power in all cases."
 Lord Selborne went on to describe the extent to which the federal power could reach:

 Lord Selborne noted that there was no proof that the Union was insolvent, and in fact the tendency of the Act was to keep it from becoming insolvent.
 Nor did the provincial Act terminate the Union, wind it up, or distribute its assets to its creditors.
 The provincial Act therefore did not deal with bankruptcy and insolvency and did not intrude on federal jurisdiction.

 He concluded that the Committee should advise Her Majesty that the appeal be allowed and the original suit be dismissed, with no order as to costs.
+As was the practice of the Judicial Committee at that time, Selborne gave the decision for the entire committee, with no reasons from any of the other judges.